AVN UK Support

 Welcome to Avascular Necrosis AVN UK Support.
 We are a charitable trust dedicated to spreading awareness understanding support and research into the rare condition of Avascular Necrosis AVN.

-Avascular Necrosis (AVN) disease is also known as Osteonecrosis (ON), Ischemic bone necrosis, Bone Infarct, and Aseptic Necrosis.
+Avascular Necrosis (AVN) disease is also known as Osteonecrosis (ON), Ischaemic bone necrosis, Bone Infarct, and Aseptic Necrosis.

 In children, it is known as Perthes disease.
 When triggered by radiotherapy it can be known as Osteoradionecrosis (ORN).
 We generally refer to it as AVN.
 When occurring in the knee, it may be known as SPONK or SONK and when in the jaw it may be known as BRONJ.